mcarfagno/ROS2-bundle-with-nix/README.md

 - **default dev shell**: a hermetic terminal environment with all ROS 2 build tools and dependencies.
 - **ros2-workspace**: the pre-compiled, raw ROS 2 environment.
 - **ros2-bundle**: a portable, self-extracting executable wrapper to bring up the whole stack.

+Mandatory thanks to [lopsided98/nix-ros-overlay](https://github.com/lopsided98/nix-ros-overlay), which is the project that actually provides everything required to make ROS 2 work flawlessly with Nix.
+The maintainers deserve all the praise for making this possible.

 ## Local Development